SamVirsik/Gym-Capacity-Scraper/README.md

 ## Functionality and Technologies
 Scrapes capacity every 30 seconds
 Stores capacity and timestamp in CSV
-Does so using Selenium to wait for Javascript page underlying HTML webpage to update
+Does so using Selenium to wait for Javascript page underlying HTML to update

 Libraries: BeautifulSoup, Requests, Selenium, Pandas